lukas-tr/vscode-materialdesignicons-intellisense/README.md

 - `materialdesigniconsIntellisense.iconSize`: Size of the preview icon in pixels.
 - `materialdesigniconsIntellisense.selector`: Languages where completion and hover are active.
 Languages can be set through the `MDI: Select languages` command.
 - `materialdesigniconsIntellisense.includeAliases`: Also include icon aliases in completion items.
+- `materialdesigniconsIntellisense.matchers`: Customize how icon names are matched and inserted.
+See [FAQ](#how-to-add-support-for-other-libraries).

 ### Hover